apache/hudi/rfc/rfc-45/rfc-45.md

 Further, suppose there were two inflight writers Writer1 and Writer2 (with inflight instants `t1` and `t2` respectively) while the indexing was requested or inflight.
 In this case, the writers will check for pending index action and find a pending instant `t3`.
-Now, if the metadata index creation is inflight and a basefile is already being written under the metadata partition, then each writer will create log files in the same filegroup for the metadata index update.
+Now, if the metadata index creation is pending, which means indexer has already intialized a filegroup, then each writer will create log files in the same filegroup for the metadata index update.
 This will happen within the existing data table lock.
-However, if the indexing has still not started and instant `t3` is still in requested state, then writer will still continue to log entries but indexer will handle this scenario and assign the same filegroup id when `t3` transitions to inflight.

 The indexer runs in a loop until the metadata for data upto `t0` plus the data written due to `t1` and `t2` has been indexed, or the indexing timed out.
-After timeout, indexer will abort writing the instant upto which indexing was done in `t3.index.inflight` file in the timeline.
-At this point, user can trigger the index process again, however, this time `t2` will become the last completed instant.
+Whether indexing timed out or not, table config would be updated with any MDT partition(s) for which indexing was complete till `t2`.
+In case of timeout indexer will abort.
+At this point, user can trigger the index process again, however, this time indexer will check for available partitions in table config and skip those partitions.
 This design ensures that the regular writers do not fail due to indexing.

 ### Error Handling